 Both men leapt back, metal shrieking against metal as they drew away.
 Sasuke took a moment to observe him, knowing that he'd be unable to see his face but was also unable to shake the strange sense of familiarity that his jutsu and fighting style evoked.

 "It's been a long time, Sasuke-kun."
 Came the muted voice from behind the mask.
 The Root affiliate widened his stance, weapon at the ready.
 "I don't suspect you'd remember me.
-After all, our only encounter was more than three years ago."
+After all, our only encounter was more than three years ago and rather brief."

 Sasuke remained silent as he regarded him, unable to keep his words from making him think.
-When in the past four years had he come across a Root operative?
+When in the last few years had he come across a Root operative?
 During his time with Orochimaru?
-Before?
+After?
 He couldn't recall, but it didn't matter.
 He had him now, and there was no way he was leaving without divulging Danzou's whereabouts.

 "Shit!" came Suigetsu's sudden cry, before he made a strangled sound and fell to the floor.
 His fall revealed the masked shinobi that stood behind him, the tantō he'd used to incapacitate the white-haired male still in his hand and drenched in blood and something else.
-More ink.
-Sasuke charged forward with every intention of ending the battle right then and there.
+More ink Sasuke surmised as he charged forward with every intention of ending the battle right then and there.

 Suddenly there was a rustling in the brush near then, and out came Sakura in her henge, eyes wide as she looked between the two of them.

 "Sasuke stop!"
 Sakura yelled, causing the masked Root to falter slightly for a fraction of a second.